 After shedding many tears that day, the family decided to get one more second opinion from Dr. Jin He at John Hopkins Medicine.
 Hopkins Medicine was Dr. Gornet’s and Dr. Ratts's former medical school, and the current OBGYN and plastic residencies of Dr. Megan Gornet and son n’ law Dr. Nicholas Calotta, respectively.
 The Gornet family flew the next day to see him and his team – who said that he had seen cases like this prevail and that he would perform the Whipple surgery in August.
 After a successful surgery by Dr. Jin He, a final round of chemotherapy, the incredible support of the medical community at Hopkins, and a miracle, the pancreatic cancer has been completely removed from Dr. Gornet, who walks cancer-free.

-As a result of the blessings that our family has been given, Tina and I have decided to provide monetary support to further Dr. Jin He’s research in pancreatic cancer in lieu of a traditional registry.
-The best gift of all, is having my father and Tina’s future father n’ law be with us today, and that would not have been possible without Dr. Jin He.
+As a result of the blessings that our family has been given, we are encouraging any who are willing to provide further monetary support to Dr. Jin He’s research in pancreatic cancer.
+Having Dr. Gornet (father, husband, colleague, mentor, friend) with us today would not have been possible without Dr. Jin He.
 We hope you would consider making a contribution to this very important work that impacts many families like ours across the world.